 Farina Pizzeria – Albuquerque, New Mexico

-On May 14, 2011, I had the great pleasure and privilege of being the first guest on Break the Chain, the weekly radio show dedicated to showcasing the great independent mom-and-pop restaurants in and around Albuquerque.
+On May 14, 2011, I had the great honor, pleasure and privilege of being the first guest on Break the Chain, the weekly radio show (sadly no longer on the air) dedicated to showcasing the great independent mom-and-pop restaurants in and around Albuquerque.
 When the show’s charismatic host, my friend Ryan Scott asked me to name the five best pizza restaurants in the Albuquerque area, I omitted Ryan’s very favorite — and he yelled at me (good-naturedly (I think)).
 I asked forgiveness for my transgression, stating in my defense that I couldn’t well include Farina, having visited only once with attempts for a second visit being quashed by long waits.